-Lola Adesioye is a British New York-based social, political and cultural writer, thinker, broadcaster, commentator and former editor.
+Lola Adesioye is a British New York-based social, political and cultural writer, thinker, broadcaster, commentator and editor.

 In 2007 when Lola arrived in New York City, she accidentally stumbled on a Barack Obama rally due to take place in Manhattan’s Washington Square Park.
 Getting there as it was setting up and staying until the end, Lola was fascinated by the reception given to then-Senator Obama, and by what she heard and saw.